Welcome to GB23C

 There are many facets to the hobby of amateur radio.
 Some people use it to keep in regular contact with friends or family living far from home.
 Some spend most of their time on the air contacting as many countries as possible and communicating with many exotic locations world-wide: there are 340 different countries to be contacted.
 Our station at the Old Royal Naval College, Greenwich showcased some of these aspects of amateur radio.

-The station will be active throughout May and June 2023.
+The station was active throughout May and June 2023.
 Cray Valley Radio Society were operating GB23C from Maritime Greenwich starting from approx 6pm on 3rd May and ending at 2am 9th May.

 Three HF stations covered 80-10m (not 60m) and one VHF station covered 6m and 2m, but sporadic E propagation on 6m did not materialise, unfortunately.
 The main antenna for HF was a Hygain TH5 on an 80ft mast, with wire antennas for the other HF bands.
 Cray Valley RS had a three element horizontal yagi for 6m.
 A 'white stick' vertical mounted above the HF beam was used for 2m for local contacts on FM.